MarkHedleyJones/simpleSite/README.md

 ## Quick install - Debian / Ubuntu / Mint:

-Download and extract the zip file (or clone this repository using git) into the directory you wish it to run from.
+Download and extract the zip file (or clone this repository using git) into the directory you wish it to install the website.

-*The installation directory does not have to be anywhere special - during setup you will be asked to provide the path to the folder that you wish to watch.*

-Using a terminal, move into the unpacked folder and execute `sudo sh setup.sh` to begin the install process.
+Using a terminal, move into the installation folder and execute `sudo sh setup.sh` to begin the install process.

 ## Manual install